dib-lab/2020-paper-sourmash-gather/manuscript.md

 and mapping rates for the four evaluation metagenomes in Table
 @tbl:genbank-cover.
-Broadly speaking, we see that k-mer-based estimates of metagenome composition agree closely with the number of bases covered by mapped reads: the y axis has not been re-scaled, so hash matches and read mapping correspond well.
+Broadly speaking, we see that k-mer-based estimates of metagenome composition agree closely with the number of bases covered by mapped reads: the y axis has not been re-scaled, so hash matches and read mapping coverage correspond well.
 This suggests that the k-mer-based min-set-cov approach effectively selects reference genomes for metagenome read mapping.

 For mock metagenomes (panels X and Y), there appears to be a close